Judging: Humpty Bumps

 Downgrades:

-The entry and exit radii must be the same but the half-loop can be different.
+The entry and exit radii and the radius for the half-loop can be all of different sizes, but they must be smooth arcs - a tightening or widening of the radius after the initial pull or push should attract the usual 1 (minor), 2 (more noticeable) or 3 (severe) points downgrade.
 The standard 1 point/5° error applies for the two major lines, and during and after the turn-around where slow speed and high torque in up-going humpties can lead to significant heading variations and part-stalls.
 Line lengths before and after up or down rolls are judged with the usual 1 point downgrade for a visible variation, 2 for a 2:1 variation etc..
 Where a spin is imposed on the down-line of an 'inverted' Humpty it will of course be at the top of the line, and any subsequent roll before the pull or push turn-around executed after a brief pause - note that this second roll should NOT be centred in the remaining line, that is an error.

-Back - Tail Slides BAeA Judging Notes v5-2008 Next - Wing Rocks
+Back - Tail Slides BAeA Judging Notes v10 - 2013 Next - Direction of Flight